la-animaux/gettingdata/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and  each subject.

 The end result is a tidy dataset named FinalData.

+<b>How were the variables selected for the final tidy dataset? </b>
+Included variables were selected if the variable named contained "mean" or "std-dev".
+Variables with "meanFreq" in the name were NOT included.

+<b>What type of variables are these?</b>
+The SubjectNumber and ActivityType variables are categorical and reference the subject number and type of activity performed, respectively.
+All other variables are numeric means.

+<b>What was the original dataset?</b>
+The original, raw dataset was compiled by the UCI Machine Learning Repository.
+More information about these data can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones